levitsky/biolccc/doc/sphinx/source/advanced.rst

 .. plot:: examples/log_kd.py

-The accuracy of this fast algorithm depends strongly on the number of interpolating points.
-The figure below shows how the difference between the new and standard algorithms depends on the number of interpolating points.
+The accuracy of this fast algorithm depends strongly on the number of interpolation points.
+The figure below shows how the difference between the new and the standard algorithms depends on the number of interpolation points.

 .. plot:: examples/interpolation_accuracy.py

-We recommend to use 21 interpolating point to obtain both fast and accurate calculation procedure.
+We recommend to use 21 interpolation point for both fast and accurate calculation procedure.

-To enable the interpolation, set the number of interpolating points in the numInterpolationPoints argument of calculateRT.
+To enable the interpolation, set the number of interpolation points in the numInterpolationPoints argument of calculateRT.
 The default value of numInterpolationPoints means that interpolation is disabled.